Viking Pest Control does not offer Carcass & Dead Animal Removal. Animal removal is only completed by our team when an animal is found in a

 How Do I Get Groundhogs?

 Groundhogs are attracted to sweet fruits, lettuces, and other garden vegetables.
-If you’re growing these in mass as a farmer in New Jersey, Pennsylvania, Maryland, or Delaware or in a small garden, you may find a need for a groundhog prevention plan.
+If you’re growing these in mass as a farmer in New Jersey, Maryland, or Delaware or in a small garden, you may find a need for a groundhog prevention plan.
 Additionally, groundhogs like to reside in transitional areas where open fields meet forests and woodlands.
 Living in an area like this will increase your chances of attracting some unwanted visitors.

 What Are The Effects of Groundhogs In and Around My Home or Business?

 While groundhogs aren’t typically aggressive, they do classify as a nuisance pest due to the effects they can have on your home or business.
 Wildlife control experts state some of these effects and risks include: